steve-todorov/restic-systemd-units/README.md

     systemctl enable --now restic-backup-weekly@home.timer

-Similarly, if you want to run the corresponding `forget` task daily:
+The backup task will run a `restic backup` followed by `restic forget`.

-    systemctl enable --now restic-forget-daily@home.timer
+Similarly, if you want to run the corresponding `prune` task weekly:

-And so on for `prune` tasks.
+    systemctl enable --now restic-prune-weekly@home.timer

 ## Lockfiles